The Team That Made the Cult Hit 'Fantasy A Gets a Mattress' Learns About the Virtue and Danger of Whimsy

 Star Power

-Zoltan Sofian and Lewis met Fantasy A at their artsy alternative Seattle high school, the Center School.
+Zoltan Sofian and Lewis met Fantasy A through their artsy alternative Seattle high school, the Center School.

 “He was so captivating, instantaneously,” says Zoltan Sofian.